-If “What’s past is prologue,” as quoth Shakespeare in The Tempest, then you really need to read the prologue to understand what the hell is going on right now.
-Far from an examination of no longer relevant events, the study of history is the elucidation of everything that has made every one of us who and what we are, and only by understanding what has been have we any hope of managing what’s to come.
+As Shakespeare once said in The Tempest, “what’s past is prologue,” which has never been truer that it is now.
+Far from an examination of no-longer relevant events, the study of history is the elucidation of everything that has made every one of us who and what we are, and only by understanding what has been have we any hope of managing what’s to come.
 Because it doesn’t the future doesn’t just come; it’s crafted.

 As a species, we have gone through countless famines, plagues, and wars.
 It’s amazing we are still kicking at all, if we’re being honest.
 Beyond that, it’s even more amazing that we were able to develop literature and democracy, cross vast oceans, and go through periods like the Renaissance and the Enlightenment.
 Oh, and we walked on the moon, too.

 History is messy stuff, but much of it is, in fact, not ugly and not all that hard to process.
 The more you know about it, the more the messes make sense, both in a historical and modern context.
 Here are 10 great history books that drop brilliant knowledge.
 Our top picks stretch across time and the globe, but you can see many of our favorites are about Western civilization, recent history, and the United States.

 You could technically argue that these are 12 of the best history books out there since we’re featuring a three-part history of WWII as one entry.
 However, we’ll stick with 10 because an article about 10